Memorable Manitobans: Narcisse Albert Laurendeau (1882-1945)

 Born at St. Boniface, Manitoba on 23 September 1882, son of Louis Laurendeau and Augustine Lebourdais, brother of Alma Laurendeau, he was educated at Provencher School, St. Boniface College, University of Manitoba, and Laval University.
 Graduating in 1909, he practised medicine in St. Boniface starting in 1911, doing postgraduate work in New York from 1918 to 1920.

 In August 1913, he married Eva May Brule (?-1944).
-They had two sons and three daughters: Mrs. R. Dumaine, Therese, Jacqueline, Joseph, and Marcel.
-He was a member of the Societe St. Jean Baptiste, Union Canadienne, Chevaliers de Colomb, and Artisans Canadian Francais.
+They had two sons and three daughters: Joseph Arthur Laurendeau (1914-?), Marie Therese Lorette Laurendeau (1915-?), Jacqueline Laurendeau (?-?), Jean Albert Marcel Laurendeau (1921-?), and ?
+Laurendeau (?-?, wife of R. Dumaine).
+Circa 1925, the family lived at 271 Ritchot Street, St. Boniface.
+He was a member of the Societe St. Jean Baptiste, Union Canadienne, Chevaliers de Colomb, Artisans Canadian Francais, and Roman Catholic Church.
 He was a St. Boniface school trustee for six years and he was a coroner for over 14 years.
 He was elected Mayor of the City of St. Boniface for the term 1922 to 1923.
-Roman Catholic.
-In 1925, he lived at 271 Ritchot Street, St. Boniface.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.